plumed/plumed2/developer-doc/usingDoxygen.md

 INCLUDE FILE=toBeIncluded.inc
 \ endplumedfile    /*** But with no space between the \ and the endplumedfile

-\plumedincludefile
-# this is toBeIncluded.inc
+\plumedfile
+#SETTINGS FILENAME=toBeIncluded.inc
 RESTRAINT ARG=dist AT=2.0 KAPPA=1.0
-\ endplumedincludefile   /*** But with no space between the \ and the endplumedincludefile
+\ endplumedfile   /*** But with no space between the \ and the endplumedincludefile
 \endverbatim

-Please note that it is essential that you write:

-\verbatim
-# this is <filename>
-\endverbatim

-on the second line in the plumedincludefile environment as this is where the script that builds the user documentation gets the name of the included file from.
+By including the FILENAME attribute on the SETTINGS line you can set the name of the plumed input file that is generated when the input is tested.
 Also notice that if, as in the example above, the included file is not (by itself) a valid plumed input it CANNOT be called *.dat as the script that checks the input will complain.

 \subsection molfileeg Using MOLFILE in your example input files